-All staff and medical personnel must have training and education that addresses the particular sexual health needs of youth in their care.
-This includes, but is not limited to, training on sex; sexual anatomy; sexual identity; sexual orientation; gender identity; the particular health care needs of LGBTQ youth; sexual violence, abuse, and harassment; and transphobia, homophobia, and heterosexism.
+All staff, medical personnel, volunteers, and contractors must have training and education that addresses the particular sexual health needs of youth in their care.
+This includes, but is not limited to, training on sex; sexual anatomy; sexual identity; sexual orientation; gender identity; the particular health care needs of LGBTQ youth; how to communicate effectively with LGBTQ youth; sexual violence, abuse, and harassment; and transphobia, homophobia, and heterosexism.